-- 1 The present value of the total liabilities of the Fund, including the benefits accruing from expected future membership is calculated as \$12,616.9 million (Statutory basis) and \$15,342.9 million (Fund Share basis). - 2 Taking into account the market value of the Fund assets of \$3,574.2 million and the present value of expected future member contributions of \$331.7 million determined on the Fund Share basis, the share of future benefit payments to be met from the assets of the Fund should decrease from the present 29%, to a level of 25% with effect from 1st July 2009. - 3 The level of required Government subsidy, excluding the subsidy required for the Judges and Members of Parliament Schemes, projected over the five years from 30 June 2008 before any offset by way of employer contributions, on the basis that 29% of benefit payments in the first year and 25% of benefit payments thereafter will be made from the Fund is:
+- 1 The present value of the total liabilities of the Fund, including the benefits accruing from expected future membership is calculated as \$12,707 million (Statutory basis) and \$15,210 million (Fund Share basis). - 2 Taking into account the market value of the Fund assets of \$2,804 million and the present value of expected future member contributions of \$306 million determined on the Fund Share basis, the share of future benefit payments to be met from the assets of the Fund should decrease from the present 25%, to a level of 21% with effect from 1st July 2010.
+The calculation of the Fund Share is net of the \$273 million liability and \$1 million contributions in respect of the Judges and Solicitor-General Scheme and the Parliamentary Scheme which are funded on a pay-as-you-go basis. - 3 The level of required Government subsidy, excluding the subsidy required for the Judges and Solicitor-General Scheme and the Parliamentary Scheme, projected over the five years from 30 June 2009 before any offset by way of employer contributions, on the basis that 25% of benefit payments in the first year and 21% of benefit payments thereafter will be made from the Fund is: